steveokard/little-city-a-new-beginning/chapter-two.md

 "Zenon let's say you that?"

 Aidan glance over at Defecto, "there is a reason we are not that big here or any of our worlds.
-Some of our competitors have tried to run a civilianization on their own but it usaslly ends in dictatorship."
+Some of our competitors have tried to run a civilization on their own but it usually ends in dictatorship."
 He sighs, "look, Zenon brought me here because he wants to meet you.
 It's easier to do it back at HQ."

 "But about the citizens?"